-Directors submitting themselves for re-election at a general meeting are reviewed by the Nominations Committee.
+Directors submitting themselves for re-election at a general meeting are reviewed and, if considered appropriate, endorsed, by the Nominations Committee.
 Directors are re-elected in accordance with the Qantas Constitution and the ASX Listing Rules.
 Qantas discloses all material information relevant to a decision on whether or not to elect or re-elect a Director in the Qantas Notice of Meeting for the Annual General Meeting (AGM).